laradock/laradock/DOCUMENTATION/content/introduction/index.md

 - **PHP Compilers:**
 PHP FPM - HHVM
 - **Message Queuing:**
-Beanstalkd - Beanstalkd Console - RabbitMQ - RabbitMQ Console
+Beanstalkd - Beanstalkd Console - RabbitMQ - RabbitMQ Console - PHP Worker
 - **Tools:**
-PhpMyAdmin - Adminer - PgAdmin - ElasticSearch - Selenium - Certbot - Mailhog - Minio...
+HAProxy - Jenkins - ElasticSearch - Selenium - Certbot - Mailhog - Minio - Varnish - PhpMyAdmin - Adminer - PgAdmin - MailHog...

 Laradock introduces the **Workspace** Image, as a development environment.
 It contains a rich set of helpful tools, all pre-configured to work and integrate with almost any combination of Containers and tools you may choose.